Beilinson-Drinfeld Schubert varieties and global Demazure modules: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Syu Kato for his suggestion to study the algebra of dual global Demazure modules.
-We are indebted to Roman Travkin for his careful reading, corrections and improvements of the first draft.
+We are indebted to Roman Travkin for his careful reading, corrections, and improvements of the first draft.
 We are also grateful to Alexander Braverman and Boris Feigin for useful discussions.
+Finally, our thanks go to the anonymous referee for a very careful reading of the manuscript and many useful suggestions.
 The work was partially supported by the grant RSF 19-11-00056.
 I.D.\ is supported in part by the Simons Foundation.